Create Your Own Boho Haven in Your Backyard!

 - Working with a small space means you need to be purposeful with your furnishings.

-- Add a multi-purpose coffee table with a surface for tea, coffee or wine drinking and drawers or shelves for storage.
+- Add a multi-purpose coffee table with a surface for tea, coffee or wine and drawers or shelves for storage.
 Throw a woven rug on the floor to add texture and warm up the space.

 - Soften a simple doorway by hanging sheer cotton drapes.
 They will add an elegance to the space and look amazing blowing in the wind, as well as help keep bugs out!

 - If you have room in the budget, add a built-in window seat along one wall with hidden bench storage.

 Pro-tip: For a “built-in” look without the labor cost, purchase a bench with storage and push it flush against the wall.

 Don’t Forget the Outdoors